 Loot is one of the fastest-growing non-fungible token projects, and it’s deceptively simple: It’s based around lines of text that provide the inspiration for a videogame that hasn’t been created yet.
 Two weeks after launching in summer 2021, Loot became the most popular non-fungible token (or NFT) project on the Ethereum blockchain.

 Each character sheet contains eight different items that a hero from a fantasy medieval RPG, like Dungeons and Dragons or World of Warcraft, might wear.
 Each card contains randomized gear.
 All the information is stored on the Ethereum blockchain—a kind of digital ledger that can’t be erased or changed.

 And that’s it.
 The spartan website says that “Stats, images, and other functionality are intentionally omitted for others to interpret.
-Feel free to use Loot in any way you want.”Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Feel free to use Loot in any way you want.”Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Loot was created by Dom Hofmann, a 34-year-old American and serial entrepreneur.
 Hofman is perhaps best known for founding Vine, a short video app that became immensely popular in the early 2010s.

 When Hofmann released the project on August 27, he gave 7,777 bags of Loot away for free to members of the public, and only required people to pay gas to mint them.
 Gas refers to the ever-changing amount of Ethereum paid to the computers that validate the transactions on the Ethereum blockchain.
 It cost about $80 to mint a bag of Loot at the time.